 Some signs that are commonly made ADA compliant:

 - Emergency exits

 - Wayfinding signs

 - Name plates

 Not every sign on your business premises needs to be ADA compliant.
 Lobby signs for instance, which are mostly an aesthetic feature, do not need to be made ADA compliant.
 However, many business owners choose to install accessible name plates which can be read by braille users and those with reduced vision.

 Custom ADA Signs

-If you want ADA compliant signs for your business, look no further than Surely Signs.
+If you want ADA compliant signs for your business, look no further than Signs Now.
 We work with many Lake County businesses.
 We are proud to design signs that make peoples’ lives easier and safer.
 We prepare ADA sign packages, which include directional signs, ADA compliant branding and more.
 Speak to a representative to learn more and receive a free quote.